Biopesticides and the Biopesticide Scheme

 Before any pesticide can be used, sold, supplied, advertised or stored it must be approved for use.

-'Biopesticide' covers a wide spectrum of potential products used as plant protection products, but for the purpose of our Biopesticide scheme these are divided into four categories:
+Biopesticide' covers a wide spectrum of potential products used as plant protection products (PPP), but for the purpose of our Biopesticide scheme these are divided into four categories:

-- Products based on pheromone and other semiochemical (for mass trapping or trap cropping)
+- products based on pheromone and other semiochemical (for mass trapping or trap cropping)

-- Products based on plant extracts
+- products based on plant extracts

-- Other novel alternative products
+- other novel alternative products

-Applicants must provide supporting evidence that their pesticide products are safe and effective before an approval can be issued.
+Applicants must provide supporting evidence that their PPPs are safe and effective before an approval can be issued.
 This includes biopesticides.
-Following a pilot, the Biopesticides scheme was launched which offers reduced fees for biopesticides evaluations (Fees information page).
+Following a pilot, the 'Biopesticides Scheme' was launched which offers reduced fees for biopesticides evaluations (Fees information page).

 See further details of the biopesticide scheme.

-There are a set of data requirements for all pesticides, and there are specific data requirements pertinent to the different categories of biopesticides, (please see the specific category types).
+There are a set of data requirements for all PPPs, and there are specific data requirements pertinent to the different categories of biopesticides, (please see the specific category types).
 The following list gives those new to the registration process a feel for the areas considered by our risk assessment:

-- Chemistry: including technical specification of the active ingredient(s) physical/chemical properties and storage stability of the product.
+- chemistry: including technical specification of the active ingredient(s) physical/chemical properties and storage stability of the product

-- Mammalian toxicology: how toxic to humans;product classification.
+- mammalian toxicology: how toxic to humans, product classification

-- Residues: trials data for use on edible crops.
+- residues: trials data for use on edible crops

-- Operator and bystander protection: product is safe to use.
+- operator and bystander protection: product is safe to use

-- Ecotoxicology: effect of the active/product on the environment and non-target organisms.
+- ecotoxicology: effect of the active/product on the environment and non-target organisms

-- Fate and behaviour: effect of the environment on the active ingredient; breakdown products; does it persist?
+- fate and behaviour: effect of the environment on the active ingredient; breakdown products; does it persist?

-Information on gaining active substance approval can be found at Introduction to the EU decision making process for active substances.
+Information on gaining active substance approval can be found at Introduction to the decision making process for active substances.

-Full details on how to submit an application are given in The Applicant Guide however this is a summary:
+Full details on how to submit an application are given in The Applicant Guide Contents however this is a summary:

-- Applications for approval must be made in writing using the relevant application form.
-Approval is given for uses of a product.
+- applications for approval must be made in writing using the relevant application form.
+Approval is given for uses of a product

 We understand that if you are new to the regulatory process the system may seem complicated.
-CRD can offer assistance and advice.
+HSE can offer assistance and advice.
 We urge potential applicants to contact us at the early stages of product development to ensure any work carried out can be consider in the light of regulatory requirements, thus ensuring the most cost effective way to gain approval.
 When contacting us, it would be very helpful if you would provide the following information:

-- What is the proposed product (active ingredient and other co-formulants present)?
+- what is the proposed product (active ingredient and other co-formulants present)?

-- What is the active ingredient's mode of action?
+- what is the active ingredient's mode of action?

-- What are the natural background levels of the active ingredient?
+- what are the natural background levels of the active ingredient?

 Please contact the Biopesticides champion via email: [email protected]